FredHutch/FHBig/_posts/2018-09-07-Runing-R-In-Batch-Mode.md

 I use `g+x` so that my lab members can also use it as an executable.

 ## Sending batch script to slurm
 If your R scripts means to analyze rather large dataset, you can conveniently send your R script as batch script to slurm.
+For example:

 ```
 sbatch my_code.R
 ```
-or beagle

 ```
 sbatch -M beagle my_code.R
 ```